 Pressure is the number one cause of bowing walls.
 Whether it’s heavy rain, poor drainage, or large tree roots- all these natural and manmade problems can result in pressure that pushes against your foundation causing the wall to crack or break.

 If left untreated, bowing walls can become a huge safety risk.
 There are varying degrees of bowing or bulging basement walls, but all are signs of having an underlying foundation problem.
 Bowing walls is a project you should always leave to the professionals, never DIY.
 The wall should be assessed immediately by a certified technician to determine the severity.
 Then the proper steps can be taken to ensure the wall is secure and sturdy for many years to come.
 Trying to fix this on your own will only increase the chances of foundation failure and risk the safety of your home and family.

 There are two solutions we recommend when combatting bowing walls.
 One solution is repairing the wall by installing an ECP product.
 The other solution is replacing the wall completely.

 With the Grip-Tite Wall Anchor System, we can repair the wall by immediately stopping the leaning of the wall and stabilizing the cracking.
-This happens by installing our engineered earth anchor in the soil creating a strong, soil wedge to overcome the pressure against the wall.
-Our system then becomes tightened to slowly correct the shape of the wall when the soils around it lose water and shrink.
+This happens by installing our engineered earth anchor in the soil, creating a strong soil wedge to overcome the pressure against the wall.
+Our system then tightens to slowly correct the shape of the wall when the soils around it lose water and shrink.